bpesquet/bpesquet.github.io/content/presentations/decision-making/index.md

 ###### Behavioral analysis

 - **Aging**: DDM-based studies showed that older adults had slower non-decision times and set wider boundaries, but their drift rates were not always lower than those of young adults.
-- **IQ**: DDM-based analyses showed showed that drift rate varied with IQ, but boundary separation and nondecision time did not.
+- **IQ**: DDM-based analyses showed that drift rate varied with IQ, but boundary separation and nondecision time did not.
 - Other studies showed that **sleep deprivation** and **alcohol consumption** lower drift rate, but have either small or no effect on boundary separation and non-decision time.
 - ...